Register for upcoming trips on our Trips and Events Calendar webpage

 Have you wanted to try something new and outside of the box?
 Have you thought about getting outside in winter but are worried you have enough gear to try winter camping?

-Our Try-It night is intended to be a fun way to get outside and try what can be an intimidating activity -- all while using free borrowed gear to keep yourself warm, plus a lot of knowledge to learn how not to just stay warm, but have a great time!
+Our Intro to Winter Camping is intended to be a fun way to get outside and try what can be an intimidating activity -- all while using free borrowed gear to keep yourself warm, plus a lot of knowledge to learn how not to just stay warm, but have a great time!

 The trip leaders are thrilled to introduce beginners to a whole new world.
 We will get the group FULLY set up with all the gear you could need, plus a little more you might not.
 Everyone's personal clothes and gear will be fully checked out and you'll get to borrow anything you don't already have, or try if you aren't sure.

 It is possible to sleep outside in a variety of ways - The most important parts of your sleep system are the sleeping pad (a hefty insulated pad or two), and a sleeping bag (rated to a degree temp much colder than what is predicted).
-You can then set this up in a tent, in a bivy sack (like a large thin sleeping bag), or even in other creative spaces, like under a tarp or in a dogsled (if you had one!).
-We assume most people will want to use a tent, as it holds your stuff close together and provides some shelter from any precipitation, like snow.
+You can then set this up in a wooden shelter, tent, in a bivy sack (like a large thin sleeping bag), or even in other creative spaces, like under a tarp or in a dogsled (if you have one!).

-Once the group arrives, you will set up your gear, set up a kitchen area, which may involve shoveling a little bit of snow, and otherwise getting prepared for the night.
-The group will take a short hike (1-1.5 hours) to stretch your legs, then head back.
-Back at camp, you will prepare dinner, ideally over a big campfire, learn yet more tips for staying warm overnight, then settle in to your bed.
+For our 2026 Trip, the group will drive to Royalston, MA and head to the Falls Brook Shelter.
+After arriving to the parking area, you will carry your gear in your backpack about 3/4 of a mile down to the the shelter.
+At that location, we will set up your gear, including sleeping systems and such, and just generally getting prepared for the night.
+The group will take a short hike (1-1.5 hours) to the beautiful Royalston Falls gorge to stretch your legs, then head back.
+Back at camp, you will prepare dinner, possibly with a nice big campfire and s'mores, learn yet more tips for staying warm overnight, then settle in to your bed.
 With our help, you should find that you are surprisingly warm!

 Being outside in the evening in winter is absolutely beautiful - a clear night with twinkling stars is invigorating, a snowy night with fat flakes falling is delightful.
 The silence in the winter is rejuvenating!

-The next day, after enjoying breakfast, we will pack up, then head to a close hike to Whaleback Mountain, a lovely mountain with a beautiful view!
+The next day, after enjoying breakfast, we will enjoy breakfast, pack up, then walk back to the van.

-Then we'll head back home to Lowell, clean our gear and be inspired to try it again!
+After we've driven back home to Lowell, we'll clean our gear and be inspired to try it again!

 Ice Skating: No previous ice skating skills necessary, but bring a willing attitude.
 At most, we will skate around a 4.5 mile loop, which may take approximately two hours or so.
 People may decide to do less.